 Educational planning is often done about neurodivergent students rather than with them.

 This webinar focuses on meaningful ways to involve students in identifying the supports and accommodations that work best for them.
-Led by clinical psychologist Adelle Sushames, the session explores how student voice can be included in planning processes in developmentally appropriate, respectful, and practical ways.
+Led by neurodivergent clinical psychologist Adelle Sushames, creator of ND Me, Spoon Thieves @ School and Spoon Savers @ School card decks, the session explores how student voice can be included in planning processes in developmentally appropriate, respectful, and practical ways.

-By shifting from adult-led decision-making to collaborative planning, educators can improve engagement, reduce resistance, and support students to develop self-understanding and advocacy skills—without placing unrealistic responsibility on the student.
+By shifting from adult-led decision-making to collaborative planning, educators can improve engagement, and support students to develop self-understanding and advocacy skills, without placing unrealistic responsibility on the student.

 This Webinar Covers